 A flexible, high-quality education system

 Canadian universities are among the best in the world.
-They have nearly 30 universities in the Times Higher Education World University Rankings and 3 in the top 50.
+They currently have 32 universities in the Times Higher Education World University Rankings and three in the top 50.

 From a student perspective, this quality also comes with flexibility.
 Students are encouraged to explore and take a range of classes before declaring a major, so you can try new things and work out what you like before committing yourself.